oshaughnessy/sierramountainll/_pages/softball.md

 **Pitch Distance** | 40'
 **Base Distance**  | 60'

-12U is our Majors division, with full Little League softball rules.
+12U is our Majors division, with full Little League Majors softball rules.

 #### Stealing

-Stealing rules follow those of regular Little League softball.
+Stealing rules follow those of regular Little League Majors softball.

 Once a ball is under the control of the pitcher, runners may not leave their base until the next pitched ball has been released by the pitcher.